OxfordCMS/OCMS_Example_16SrRNA/README.md

 # Configuration

 In order to run the analysis it is required that you provide paths to the scripts and data that are used.
 Scripts that are used come from various repositories - they are mainly wrappers for quite generic functions but need to be present for this particular analysis to run.
-Firts download or clone the following repositories:
+First download or clone the following repositories:

 [MIGTranscriptomeExplorer](https://github.com/nickilott/MIGTranscriptomeExplorer)

 [NGSKit](https://github.com/nickilott/NGSKit)

 [AmpSeqKit](https://github.com/nickilott/AmpSeqKit)